 It may be possible to recover sizable punitive damages as well, which can be far larger than compensatory damages.
 If the patient died from the drug, his/her family can bring a suit for wrongful death.

-In this article, our Las Vegas personal injury attorneys answer frequently-asked-questions about Invokana lawsuits in Nevada, including negligence claims, standards of proof, and statutes of limitations.
+In this article, our Nevada personal injury attorneys answer frequently-asked-questions about Invokana lawsuits in Nevada, including negligence claims, standards of proof, and statutes of limitations.
 Click on a topic to jump to that section:

 - 1. What can I do if I got injured by Invokana in Las Vegas, NV?